denistsyplakov/k8s-proto-config/README.md

 The root folder run

 `gradle clean build

 docker build -t image-name .`

 ### Step2: Run container

 To run with default properties from `src/main/resources/application.properties` run

-`docker run image-name` -- this is what you usually do in the development mode.
+`docker run image-name` -- this is what you usually do in the development mode assuming that default values are set for developer convenience

 To override it with your local properties from the project root folder run